anuraggr/Ogen/readme.md

-A kind of dummy compiler...
+A dummy compiler for a dummy language.

+Generates asm only for x86_64